beteland123/hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank Microverse for the great project idea. ❤️
-- Credit goes to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) whose original design was used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>